ClearTables/ClearTables/README.md

 * Use boolean for yes/no values

-* Use enum types where there's a defined list of possibilities
+* Use enum types where there's a limited list of possibilities independent of data to be included, or a well defined ordering

 ## FAQ ##